-Next, you must include a description of your experience leading people or directing project tasks by process group.
-You must do this within 350 to 550 characters following the format PMI requires.
+Next, you must include a description of your experience leading and directing project tasks by process group.
+You must do this within 350 to 550 characters.
 This is not a lot of space, so write in phrases rather than sentences to get to the point and convey the appropriate information within the character limit.
 Do not dwell on what the project did but instead about what you did on the project.
+You can include a short statement on the project's objectives and outcome, but most of the description should be about your experience and deliverables.
+You can use a good spreadsheet help you gather your application information prior to completing the application online.